zulki21/rail-nl/README.md

 ### Structure

-The structure of the files are as follows there are 4 main folders `code`, `data`, `output_files` and `plots`. `code` contains all the code we have written. `data` contains the data used in the research. `output_files` contains raw csv files of the best samples we have found. `plots` contains different graphs which show more insight into how different algorithms behave and compare to each other.
-In the tree below you can find some more information about every subfolder.
-Furthermore we have some files in the root which are `main.py` containing the script to run the function according to the users needs.
+The structure of the files are as follows, there are 4 main folders `code`, `data`, `output_files` and `plots`. `code` contains all written codes. `data` contains the data used in the research. `output_files` contains raw csv files of the best samples we have found. `plots` contains different graphs which provides insight into how different algorithms behave and compare to each other.
+In the tree below you can find some more information about the subfolders.
+Furthermore the root directory contains `main.py` which is necessary to run the function according to the users needs.

 ```bash
 .